74587/discord-id-bypass-tool/README.md

 https://kibty.town/
 https://github.com/Dziurwa14

+### Edit: The trick above has been patched into the Persona/k-ID system apparently.
+My tool still works for most people, but some people are failing selfie checks no matter what model or tool they use, and I'm not certain why

 ### I've added an older looking male model, you just need to download the zip file, along with the zo1 and z02 file (its a split archive)

 # UPDATE 2